 Measuring design maturity in Australian businesses

 The Design Business Council (DBC) has published the Design Maturity Report based on research into the link between the mature use of design and the success of Australian private companies.
-The research was based on the Michael E Porter Value Chain to examine discrete activities within a business.
+The research was based on the Michael E Porter Value Chain model.

 Elements in Porter’s Value Chain

 The DBC has adapted this model to look at how design adds value for a business.
-We’ve also added R,D&D to develop the Design Value Chain.
+We’ve also added Research, Design and Development to develop the DBC Design Value Chain.